micktravels/item-catalog/README.txt

-	JSON and XML data (via <URL>/JSON and <URL>/XML) pre-populated database of exciting items in popular categories Smart use of nested html templates to reduce coding
+	JSON and XML data (via <URL>/JSON and <URL>/XML) pre-populated database of exciting items in popular categories Smart use of nested html templates to reduce coding CSRF protection for all POST requests

 How to run:
 	Bring Vagrant VM up
 	> python application.py
 	http://localhost:8000
 	ENJOY!

+Comes with database populator tool, afewitems.py, in case you want to start over